-Contracts are awarded based on the needs of the service area and available service providers.
-There are no grant size limits other than the budget proposals included in the RFP response.
-One aspect of the review process is assessing the number of people that each provider commits to serve and the projected cost per person served as reflected in the proposed budget.
+Contracts are granted based on the needs of the service area and the availability of service providers.
+There is no specific limit on grant size, except for the budget proposals mentioned in the RFP response.
+The review process involves an evaluation of the number of individuals that each provider commits to serving and the projected cost per individual served as reflected in the budget proposal.

-The ADES Division of Community Assistance and Development (DCAD) requires all sub-contractors to adhere to program goals and objectives including serving target populations.
-Contracts require that at least forty percent (40%) of all rapid re-housing and/or homeless prevention participants represent at least one of the priority population criteria: 1) chronically homeless; 2) disabled; 3) experiencing substance abuse issues; 4) being released from an institution; 5) being released from a substance abuse facility; 6) aging or aged-out of child foster care; 7) domestic violence survivor; 8) youth 18 to 24 years of age; 9) veterans; or 10) sixty-two (62) years of age or older.
+The ADES Division of Community Assistance and Development (DCAD) requires all sub-contractors to comply with program goals and objectives, including serving target populations.
+Contracts mandate that at least forty percent (40%) of all rapid re-housing and/or homeless prevention participants must represent at least one of the priority population criteria: 1) chronically homeless; 2) disabled; 3) experiencing substance abuse issues; 4) being released from an institution; 5) being released from a substance abuse facility; 6) aging or aged-out of child foster care; 7) domestic violence survivor; 8) youth aged 18 to 24; 9) veterans; or 10) sixty-two (62) years of age or older.